-31. A proper product market definition for voice service also includes voice services satellites are located some 22,000 miles above the equator (southern sky).52 They require a direct line of sight between the satellite and the receiving device.53 The distance traveled (causing increased latency) can affect the signal although this affects voice service less than other applications, such as video.
-HughesNet and ViaSat employ geostationary satellites.54 miles.55 Rather than appearing fixed in the sky,56 they "employ[] a fleet or swarm of satellites" that travels around the earth.57 To establish continuous connectivity:
+- 31. A proper product market definition for voice service also includes voice services provided over satellites.
+Satellites offer virtually ubiquitous service in New York State.
+There are two types of satellites, geostationary and low earth orbit (LEO).
+Geostationary satellites are located some 22,000 miles above the equator (southern sky).52 They require a direct line of sight between the satellite and the receiving device.53 The distance traveled (causing increased latency) can affect the signal although this affects voice service less than other applications, such as video.
+HughesNet and ViaSat employ geostationary satellites.54 - 32.
+On the other hand, LEO satellites travel at an altitude of between 99 miles and 1,200 miles.55 Rather than appearing fixed in the sky,56 they "employ[] a fleet or swarm of satellites" that travels around the earth.57 To establish continuous connectivity: